Data and technology are at the heart of PPL’s ongoing drive to maximise revenue and further enhance service levels.

 As a secure, user-friendly member portal, myPPL enables members to view payments, access statements, upload repertoire and search for recordings on which they have performed. myPPL is a single platform where members with multiple roles can manage all of their PPL accounts.

 Within myPPL recording rightsholder members are able to actively submit repertoire through the Register Repertoire tool which was developed in 2018.
 Using the tool, recording rightsholders can upload recordings in bulk, register individual recordings and releases, and edit thousands of recordings at the same time.

-The joint initiative between PPL and Auddly has led to the creation of a performer verification mechanism.
-Auddly users who are PPL performer members can verify their PPL membership and retrieve their International Performer Number (IPN) from within the Auddly product.
+The joint initiative between PPL and Session has led to the creation of a performer verification mechanism.
+Session users who are PPL performer members can verify their PPL membership and retrieve their International Performer Number (IPN) from the session product.
 IPNs are a unique universal identifier allocated to every single PPL-registered performer, as well as performers who have registered with other CMOs, and are used to identify performers in data exchanges between CMOs around the world.

 Standardising the way that data is gathered, described, and exchanged between collective management organisations (CMOs) and across the wider music industry is hugely important for operating efficiently, managing data effectively, and maximising payments to members.